jaswalkiranavtar/paytm/readme.md

 Steps to run:
 1. Make sure you have Java 8 and maven installed.
+2. Goto folder: paytm/build-and-run
-2. Run this script in bash shell(I use git bash): paytm/build-and-run/all.sh
+3. Run this script in bash shell(I use git bash): ./all.sh
-3. Following apps will start up:
+4. Following apps will start up:
 	(a) OAuth2 server on port 9999
 	(b) User activity logger on port 7777
 	(c) UI app on port 8080
-4. Hit this endpoint to access App: http://localhost:8080/ui/
+5. Hit this endpoint to access App: http://localhost:8080/ui/index.html
-5. Following are the other functionalities:
+6. Following are the other functionalities:
 	(a) Change Password Endpoint: http://localhost:9999/uaa/change-password
 	(b) Register New User: Found on the login page
 	(c) All user activity history: http://user:logger@localhost:7777/event?user={username}